pdnarayanan/QueueToDatabaseMutation/readme.md

 ### TODOs

-- Dockerize the applcaiton.
+- Containerize the application using Docker
-- Externalize the Database configuration.
+- Externalize the Database configuration to support different database.
+- Use JPA repository for DOA